 We spent our Christmas Day huddled inside our warm home surrounded by family, laughter and great food.
 This year, the hubster and I made pozole rojo with chicken as the main dish.
 It was our first time making it (though we have made pozole blanco before) and it turned out fantastic.
 We rounded out our menu with rice, beans, ponche navideño, pan dulce, chocolate abuelita and lots of bolillo.
 Of course, no one showed up to our brunch empty handed (¡gracias, familia!) and we were able to add tamales, buñuelos, and a few more treats to our spread.
 We had a beautiful Christmas Day that ended late and it couldn’t have been better.

 Because our stew was so easy to make, we thought it would be good to share the recipe here so everyone could give it a try!
-We took Knorr’s pozole rojo recipe and added a couple of twists to it, including replacing pork with chicken.
 It has just a few extra steps from our pozole blanco recipe, and it is just as delicious.

 First thing you have to do is pick up the right ingredients.
-We always shop at Northgate Market because they carry the most authentic Mexican products, and Northgate Market carries a huge variety of Knorr products (which are a must in recipes like this one).
+We always shop at Northgate Market because they carry the most authentic Mexican products.

 Mexican Pozole Rojo with Chicken Recipe